allaydesai/Car-Traffic-Sign-Classifier/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because this allows us to reduce complexity and allows the classifier to focus more on features that set each traffic sign apart.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+Next, I normalized the image data because this create a similar data distribution among each input parameter.
+It also helps the network train faster by converging faster.
+Finally the data distribution would be centered around zero.

-I decided to generate additional data because ...
+I didnt decided to generate additional data at this point to keep things simple.
+But we can apply image augmentation to the dataset such as rotation, shift or zoom.
+This will help the model generalize better on new images.

-To add more data to the the data set, I used the following techniques because ...
+Finally, we one hot encode the labels.
+This allows for easy comparision between the classification results and truth labels.

-Here is an example of an original image and an augmented image:
+Here is what the label looks like before and after one_hot_encode:

-![alt text][image3]
+Label: 41

-The difference between the original data set and the augmented data set is the following ...
+one_hot: (0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0)

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.